rcac-geo/workshop-qgis/episodes/project.md

 To better see the streams, you could uncheck other layers except the google map layer, and zoom in to compare the generated streams with the ones on the map.

-Or we have convert it to vector: Go to Raster -> Conversion -> Polygonize (Raster to Vector), as below
+Let's convert it to vector: Go to Raster -> Conversion -> Polygonize (Raster to Vector), as below

 ![](https://github.com/user-attachments/assets/a66ba8b9-90c8-4996-9062-291162c9f7b5)